ROCm/AMDMIGraphX/doc/src/reference/py.rst

     Adds instruction into the module.

-    :param operation op: 'migraphx::op' to be added as instruction
+    :param operation op: 'migraphx::op' to be added as instruction.
-    :param list[instruction] args: list of inputs to the op
+    :param list[instruction] args: list of inputs to the op.
-    :param list[module] mod_args: optional list of module arguments to the operator :rtype instruction
+    :param list[module] mod_args: optional list of module arguments to the operator.
+    :rtype instruction

 .. py:method:: add_parameter(name, shape)

     Adds a parameter to the module with provided name and shape.

-    :param str name: name of the parameter
+    :param str name: name of the parameter.
-    :param shape shape: shape of the parameter
+    :param shape shape: shape of the parameter.
     :rtype instruction

 .. py:method:: add_return(args)

     Adds a return instruction into the module.

-    :param list[instruction] args: instruction arguments which need to be returned from the module :rtype instruction
+    :param list[instruction] args: instruction arguments which need to be returned from the module.
+    :rtype instruction